honchoagency/craft-announce/README.md

 ## Requirements

-This plugin requires Craft CMS 5.0.0 or later, and PHP 8.2 or later.
+This plugin requires Craft CMS 4.0.0 or later.

 ## Installation